-- CO 1.
-Summarize the roles and responsibilities of a director. - CO 2.
-Build cinematic grammar in storytelling. - CO 3.
-Summarize the usage of sound in Cinema. - CO 4.
-Build a plan and execute a visual program in any desired audio-visual format. - Module I The Director Role and Responsibilities Realizing the Vision Cinema as a Director"s Art Director and the Script Observer to Story teller Planning the visual design. - Module II The lines Relationship with the Camera and Object Imaginary line, 30° Rule, 180° Rule Continuity(Physical Psychological).
-Camera Positions Concept of time and space Manipulations of time and space Mise-en-scene Real time and Reel time.
+- Understand the roles and responsibilities of a director - Create cinematic grammar in their story telling - Understand the usage of sound in Cinema - Create a plan and execute a visual program in any desired format

+Module I The Director - Role and Responsibilities - Realizing the Vision - Cinema as a Director's Art - Director and the Script - Observer to Story teller - Planning the visualdesign.

+Module II The lines - Relationship with the Camera and Object - Imaginary line, 30° Rule, 180° Rule - Continuity (Physical - Psychological). - Camera Positions - Concept of time and space - Manipulations of time and space - Mise-en-scene - Real time and Reel time.